Hierarchical Point Attention for Indoor 3D Object Detection: Method

 \subsection{Background}

-\paragraph{Point cloud object detection. } Given a point cloud $\mathcal{P}_\text{raw}$ with a set of $P$ points $\mathcal{P} = \{\mathbf{p_i}\}_{i=1}^{P}$, each point $p_i \in \mathbb{R}^{3}$ is represented by its 3-dimensional coordinate.
+\textbf{Point cloud object detection.} Given a point cloud $\mathcal{P}_\text{raw}$ with a set of $P$ points $\mathcal{P} = \{\mathbf{p_i}\}_{i=1}^{P}$, each point $p_i \in \mathbb{R}^{3}$ is represented by its 3-dimensional coordinate.
 3D object detection on point cloud aims to predict a set of bounding boxes for the objects in the scene, including their locations (as the center of the bounding box), size and orientation of the bounding box, and the semantic class of the corresponding object.
-Note that due to the computation limit, the point cloud is downsampled at the early stage of a model to a subset of $\mathcal{P}_\text{raw}$, which contains $N$ ($N << P$) points. $\mathcal{P} = \text{SA}(\mathcal{P}_\text{raw}) = \{\mathbf{p_i}\}_{i=1}^{N}$ contains the aggregated groups of points around $N$ group centers, where SA (set abstraction) is the aggregation function, and the group centers are sampled from the raw point cloud using \textit{Furthest Point Sample (FPS)}~\cite{pointnet}, a random sampling algorithm that provides good coverage of the entire point cloud. \paragraph{Point-based 3D object detectors. } Our method is built on point-based 3D object detectors~\cite{pointrcnn, votenet, groupfree}, which detect 3D objects in point clouds in a bottom-up manner.
-Compared to other 3D detectors that generate box proposals in a top-down manner on the bird's-eye view or voxelized point clouds~\cite{chen2017mv3d}, point-based methods work directly on the irregular point cloud and do not cause loss of information or quantization errors.
-In addition, point-based methods are suitable for more efficient single-stage object detection~\cite{Redmon2016yolo, liu2016ssd, carion2020detr}.
+Note that due to the computation limit, the point cloud is downsampled at the early stage of a model to a subset of $\mathcal{P}_\text{raw}$, which contains $N$ ($N << P$) points. $\mathcal{P} = \text{SA}(\mathcal{P}_\text{raw}) = \{\mathbf{p_i}\}_{i=1}^{N}$ contains the aggregated groups of points around $N$ group centers, where SA (set abstraction) is the aggregation function, and the group centers are sampled from the raw point cloud using \textit{Farthest Point Sample (FPS)}~\cite{pointnet}, a random sampling algorithm that provides good coverage of the entire point cloud.

+\textbf{Point-based 3D transformer detectors.} Our method is built on point-based 3D object detectors~\cite{pointrcnn, votenet, groupfree}, which detect 3D objects in point clouds in a bottom-up manner.
+Compared to other 3D detectors that generate box proposals in a top-down manner on the bird's-eye view or voxelized point clouds~\cite{chen2017mv3d, TianYZLH23}, point-based methods work directly on the irregular point cloud without quantization errors.